jaronbarends/language-buddy/docs/decisions.md

 **Rationale:** Zero-cost development.
 Explicit tradeoff: free-tier reliability (rate limits, cold starts) is a real constraint to design around (e.g. middleware quota protection, candidate), not an edge case to dismiss.
+**Status:** Superseded 2026-07-20 — see "Provider & cost decisions" below.
+The free tier was abandoned after the actual account dashboard showed a 20 requests/day (RPD) cap for Gemini 2.5 Flash, which blocks normal development, not just edge-case bursts.

 ---